The Emmanuel College campus has re-opened for living and learning for the Spring 2021 semester. FAQs will be updated on an on-going basis.

 Those living in the residence halls will be expected to attend classes that are designated as face-to-face.
-However, resident students are able to register for classes which may only be offered virtually.
+However, resident students can register for classes which may only be offered virtually.

 Yes, all face-to-face classes will occur in classrooms with the technology to offer remote participation should a student be unable to attend due to a need for isolation or quarantine.

-Those students who require a 100% virtual experience will work directly with their assigned Academic Advisor during the registration process to craft a semester that allows for progress in their major and fulfills their general requirements.
-Students who wish to take a course designated as face-to-face in a 100% online format will be allowed to apply for an exception, which will be reviewed on a case-by-case basis.
+Those students who require a 100% virtual experience worked directly with their assigned Academic Advisor during the registration process to craft a semester that allows for progress in their major and fulfills their general requirements.
+Students who wished to take a course designated as face-to-face in a 100% online format could apply for an exception, which were reviewed on a case-by-case basis.

 The spring semester will be unlike any in the 100-plus years in Emmanuel’s history.
 While we look forward to students once again living and learning on our Boston campus, we approach this semester with new expectations.
 The health of each member of the community remains a top priority.
 To this end, there will be significant changes in institutional operations and expectations for individual habits.

-All members of the Emmanuel community will be asked to sign Halo’s Pledge, which will outline the extraordinary steps everyone will commit to take to ensure their individual health and safety and protect our community at large.
-More information will be provided in the forthcoming Spring 2021 Return to Campus Guide in the coming weeks.
+All members of the Emmanuel community have been asked to sign Halo’s Pledge, which outlines the extraordinary steps everyone commits to take to ensure their individual health and safety and protect our community at large.
+More information is provided in the Spring 2021 Return to Campus Guides for residents and commuters.

 We do not plan to restrict students from leaving campus, but strongly suggest that students limit their off-campus activity.
-We will provide further information regarding expectations of living on campus later this semester, all which will align with the latest guidelines from the Commonwealth of Massachusetts may change travel restrictions at any time based on leaving the state.
+Students should be aware that the Commonwealth of Massachusetts may change travel restrictions at any time based on leaving the state.

 Overall, residence hall capacity will be at about 60%.
-Given the need for dedicated space for isolation and quarantine, and for proper physical distancing in all areas of campus, all rooms in St. Joseph Hall, St. Ann Hall and Loretto Hall will be single occupancy.
+Given the need for dedicated space for isolation and quarantine, and for proper physical distancing in all areas of campus, rooms in St. Joseph Hall, St. Ann Hall and Loretto Hall will be single occupancy.
 The New Residence Hall apartments will be used as designed, with four students per two-bedroom apartment and one student per studio.
 We believe this configuration provides the safest environment possible for resident students.